Starting in Saskatchewan

 That ‘flat’ is the Canadian prairies, which stretch into southern Alberta and Manitoba too.
 I flew into Saskatoon from Calgary, across a vast patchwork-quilt of beige and teal dotted with the odd toy farmhouse, marooned in a grassy ocean.

 Its hard to believe now but its largest city, which rises suddenly from the flat, sitting on the South Saskatchewan river, was once a wild west town for prairie settlers.
 But to really understand the history we went further back.
-The First Nations site of Wanuskewin is now a heritage park, located in a valley that’s been populated for 6,000 years, since mammoth stomped the earth.
+The First Nations site of Wanuskewin is now a heritage park, located in a valley that’s been populated since mammoth stomped the earth, 6,000 years ago.
 It’s famous for its bison jumps, places where tribes of Northern Plains Indians drove herds of the beasts over a cliff to their death.

 But when ‘the white man’ arrived, living on the plains changed forever.
 In the 1890s the government painted a glowing picture of the prosperous lands of Saskatchewan, naming it the ‘Last Best West’ and fuelling an immigration drive which swelled the population from 91,000 to 492,000 in 10 years.